- Duration: 3 years

 The candidate

-- can identify new relevant ethical issues and carry out research with scholarly integrity.
+- can identify relevant ethical issues and carry out research with scholarly integrity.

 - can communicate research and development work through recognised Norwegian and international channels.

 The totality of the qualifications acquired is assessed at the end of the PhD programme.
-When the coursework is completed, it is the successful defence of the PhD thesis and the trial lecture which indicates that the qualifications are achieved (passed).
-The PhD candidate can be regarded then as an “early stage researcher.”
+When the coursework is completed, the successful defense of the PhD thesis and the trial lecture indicates that the qualifications are achieved).

 After reworking, the final version of the course paper should be sent to the responsible course convener for final approval, usually within three weeks after the course.
 It will be subject to the exam that term.

-Papers are approved by the course convener(s) or by the supervisor(s).
-The courses are graded passed/failed on the basis of fulfilled course requirements.
+Papers are approved by the course convener(s) or the supervisor(s).
+The courses are graded passed/failed based on fulfilled course requirements